kimdoeon/Practical-Deep-Learning-study/Part1/2_Deployment.md

 * __Train model before Data Cleaning !__
     *  by training, we can plot top losses
-        *  tell us places where the loss is the highest bad loss == being wrond and confident or being right and unconfident
+        *  tell us places where the loss is the highest bad loss == being wrong and confident or being right and unconfident

     * fast.ai imageClassifierCleaner
     ![2_1](./img/2_1.png)